seanoughton/cookies-and-wine/README.md

-# README
+# Cookies and Wine
-#Application Description
-#Installation guide (e.g. fork and clone repo, migrate db, bundle install, etc)

-This is a Fantasy Basketball Sinatra app.
-Mulitple users can create Fantasy NBA Basketball teams out of a pool of available players.
-A user can also add players to the pool of available players by creating players.
+*A Cookie and Wine Pairing Platform*

+Users share their Cookie and Wine Pairings with the platform, by creating pairings with existing Cookies and Wines, or by adding their own Cookies and Wines.
+Users can rate and comment on pairings.
+Also the app will let User's know where they can buy the Wines or find recipes for the cookies.

 ## Installation

-Fork and clone this repository.
-Navigate to the root folder.
-Use bundle install to install all of the necessary gems.
-There is a database of players already.
-However, if you want to find or create your own CSV list of players, you can do that.
-Place the csv file in the db/csv folder.
-Update the name of the csv file in the Rake Task seed_db.
-Then run rake seed_db in the console to seed the database with your players.
+1. Download this repository
+2. `cd` into repository directory
+3. Run `rake db:migrate` to build the database
+4. Run `rake db:seed` to seed the database with Cookies and Wines
+5. Run `rails s` to start the server
+6. Visit the address provided for the local server (i.e. `http://localhost:3000`)

 ## Usage

-Run: Use shotgun to start the app and navigate to the url that shotgun provides.
+After creating an account, a user will be directed to their homepage.
+From there, the user can:
+1. View all of the Pairings
+2. View an individual Pairing
+3. Create a Pairing from existing Cookies and Wines
+4. Add a Wine and/or a Cookie to the Database
+5. Create a pairing from the new Cookie and/or Wine
+6. Edit a Pairing/Cookie or Wine if they create it
+7. Rate a Pairing
+8. Comment on a Pairing
+9. Edit their own user profile

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/seanoughton/cookies-and-wine.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License

 The app is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

 ## Code of Conduct

-Everyone interacting in the Sinatra-Portfolio-Project-Fantasy-Basketball project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/sf_bay_area_concerts_cli_app/blob/master/CODE_OF_CONDUCT.md).
+This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.